Department website: http://biophysics.jhu.edu/

 The control of cell growth and type depends on the ability of RNA to fold into complex three-dimensional structures.
 RNA catalysts are good models for studying the physical principles of RNA folding, and the assembly of protein-RNA complexes such as the ribosome.
 Changes in RNA three-dimensional structure are monitored by fluorescence spectroscopy, “X-ray footprinting,” and neutron scattering.
 Bacterial and yeast expression systems are used to study intracellular folding of RNA.

 The folding of proteins into their complex native structures is critical for proper function in biological systems.
 This spontaneous process of self-assembly is directed by physical chemistry, although the rules are not understood.
-We are using repeat-proteins, linear proteins with simple architectures, to dissect the energy distribution, sequence-stability relationship, and kinetic routes for folding.
-We are also using consensus sequence design to explore how sequence statistices represented in multiple sequence alignments can be used to engineer protein stability, structure, and function.
-In addition, we are studying the molecular mechanisms of Notch signaling, a eukaryotic transmembrane signal transduction pathway.
+We use repeat-proteins, linear proteins with simple architectures, to dissect the energy distribution, sequence-stability relationships, and kinetic routes for folding.
+We are also using consensus sequence design to explore how sequence statistics represented in multiple sequence alignments can be used to engineer protein stability, structure, and function in globular proteins.
+In addition, we are studying the molecular mechanisms of Notch signaling, a eukaryotic transmembrane signal transduction pathway important for human development and disease.
 The transmission of information across the membranes of cells is essential for cell differentiation and homeostasis; signaling errors result in disease states including cancer.
 We are focusing on interactions between proteins involved in Notch signaling using modern biophysical methods.
 Thermodynamics of association and allosteric effects are determined by spectroscopic, ultracentrifugation, and calorimetric methods.
 Atomic structure information is being obtained by NMR spectroscopy.
-The ultimate goal is to determine the thermodynamic partition function for a signal transduction system and interpret it in terms of atomic structure.

 NMR Spectroscopy (Dr. Lecomte)